latish123/PacmanDFSSearch/README.md

 # PacmanDFSSearch
-Search goal node of pacman agent by dfs algorithum This is implemented in javascript,jquery,html,css
+Search goal node of pacman agent by dfs algorithum.
+This is implemented in javascript,jquery,html,css.

+Just play by clicking on index.html file